tjmcodes/Project-3-MERN-Backend/README.md

 ## Bugs
 Once the presentation was complete, paired programming was carried out to to fix the unresolved issues:

-Registration > box / text too small. -
+- Registration > box / text too small
-Circular dependency - feedback in console.log
+- Circular dependency - feedback in console.log
-Styling - cards not finished.
+- Styling - cards not finished
-Comments and console.logs() left in code.
+- Comments and console.logs() left in code
-Profile List not completed (list of all users) → this to be integrated at the top like instagram of users who have recently posted sounds.
+- Profile List not completed (list of all users) → to be integrated at the top like instagram of users who have recently posted sounds
-String manipulation to return wave images of posted sounds Moment library to display correct time BST not GMT Page showing all profile users
+- String manipulation to return wave images of posted sounds
+- Moment library to display correct time BST not GMT
+- Page showing all profile users
-Styling
+- Styling
-Restyle
-Mobile responsiveness
+- Mobile responsiveness
-Expand on users card (how to differentiate between username with same names, add a short description)
+- Expand on users card (how to differentiate between username with same names, add a short description)

 ## Deployed Version 2 - https://myfoundsounds-v2.netlify.app/